feliciahsieh/SortingAlgorithms/README.md

 <p align="center"><img src="SortingAlgorithms.gif" width="700"></p>

 ## Welcome
-Here are implementations of popular sorting algorithms in python.
+Here are my implementations of popular sorting algorithms in python, which took less time than coding it in C.

 ## Table of Contents
 * [About](#about)